-A. I remember this.
-Part of the learning, we accepted that of course, and then we always had action plans.
-I mean part of that learning was then that I, as the Chair, would meet the executive directors - I'm not talking about the Chief Executive, they had a different appraisal - I would meet the executive directors who sat on the Board annually.
-I think that happened sometime around -- would it have been the summer of '19 - I don't think it was '20 - the summer of '19.
-My diary will confirm that each one of those executive directors I met on a one-to-one to actually see how are they getting on, what are some of the risks that they are dealing With, what are some of the pressures that they find.
-I wouldn't disagree with that, that was the BSO independent audit, that they didn't feel an appropriate induction and annual assessment.
-But remember the Chief Executive was also appraising his executive team.
-We didn't get into that but one of the learning points was that I, as the Chair, should have been meeting with them.

-11 65 Q. Let me move on to examining, I suppose in a bit more 12 depth, your approach to your role.
+1 directors I met on a one-to-one to actually see how are 2 they getting on, what are some of the risks that they 3 are dealing With, what are some of the pressures that 4 they find.
+I wouldn't disagree with that, that was the 5 BSO independent audit, that they didn't feel an 11:19 6 appropriate induction and annual assessment.
+But 7 remember the Chief Executive was also appraising his 8 executive team.
+We didn't get into that but one of the 9 learning points was that I, as the Chair, should have 10 been meeting with them.
+11:19 11 65 Q. Let me move on to examining, I suppose in a bit more 12 depth, your approach to your role.
 If I can bring up 13 WIT-90853.
 You explain, just scrolling down, that you 14 were in your office approximately four days per week 15 from early morning to late afternoon.
-You would have seen the Chief Executive most days.
-You met with the 16 17 Chief Executive formally usually once per month, but 18 this was subject to change obviously with busy work 19 schedules.

-"However most days if myself and the Chief Executive were both in the office, we would have had informal chats and indeed had many cups of coffee together informally for updates".

-Is that intended as a general reflection of your approach throughout your tenure and not particular to one Chief Executive, or is that -- been told that the Southern Trust headquarters is located in the old nurses' home building, so it's quite an old building that has been beautifully refurbished but the corridors are still narrow.
+You would have 11:19 16 seen the Chief Executive most days.
+You met with the 17 Chief Executive formally usually once per month, but 18 this was subject to change obviously with busy work 19 schedules.
+20 11:20 21 "However most days if myself and the Chief Executive 22 were both in the office, we would have had informal 23 chats and indeed had many cups of coffee together 24 informally for updates".
+25 11:20 26 Is that intended as a general reflection of your 27 approach throughout your tenure and not particular to 28 one Chief Executive, or is that 29 Α. No, that would be them all.
+I'm sure the Inquiry has been told that the Southern Trust headquarters is located in the old nurses' home building, so it's quite an old building that has been beautifully refurbished but the corridors are still narrow.
 So if you can imagine my office was in a corridor, a long corridor, I 11:20 had an interconnecting door with my personal assistant, and next door to me was the Chief Executive's office who had the same interconnecting.
 Opposite my door would have been the Medical Director, the Director of HR.
 As I came down the corridor each day, there was the Director of Performance.
 So you had an open door policy for most of my time there to maybe the latter stages.